 Step 3.
 Prepare Center Hole for Tripod Mount

-These photos demonstrate the required actions performed on the end of the pipe, but you will be performing these instructions on the center hole drilled midway down your pipe in the previous step.
+These photos demonstrate the required actions performed at the end of the pipe, but you will be performing these instructions on the center hole drilled midway down your pipe in the previous step.
+(I’m gonna pretend I did this on purpose to illustrate, and not that it was an ill-fated first attempt).

 Midway down your pipe, you have a hole that extends through both sides of the pipe.
 Affix the 1/2″ Drill Bit to your drill and re-drill ONE of these 2 holes as a 1/2″ wide hole.